-Should I apply to the MA program or the PhD program?
+Should I apply to the MA or PhD program?

-To be eligible as an applicant to the PhD program at UA you MUST have a MA degree in History earned within the last six years.
-MA degrees in other related fields do not satisfy this requirement, and there is no direct admission into the PhD program at UA for applicants with only a BA degree.
+To be eligible for the PhD program in history, you MUST have an MA in history, earned within the last six years.
+MA degrees in other related fields do not satisfy this requirement, and there is no direct admission into the PhD program for applicants with only a BA.

-If you have an MA in History earned in the last 6 years and wish to apply to the PhD program CLICK HERE for more information.
+If you already have an MA in history (earned in the last six years) and wish to apply for the PhD program, please see our PhD program page.